 For example, You could share how one of your co-workers is giving you a hard time.
 You could discuss together things you could do to solve this problem.

-If your kid is seemingly going through such a phase, try this activity.
+Try this activity if your kid is seemingly going through such a phase.
 Feeling supported and talking will help your child develop coping strategies and self-esteem.